Visualisation for Endurance Success: Before, During and After

 FAQ: Visualisation for Endurance Performance

-Yes—and you should.
-Visualize tough intervals, long efforts, or mental resets before you even start.
+Yes and you should.
+Visualise tough intervals, long efforts or mental resets before you even start.
 It helps sharpen intention and trains your response.

 Both.
-Visualize composure in success and recovery in struggle.
-You’re not creating fantasy—you’re rehearsing readiness.
+Visualise composure in success and recovery in struggle.
+You’re not creating fantasy, you’re rehearsing readiness.

 Final Thoughts